Kedron

 In terms of cultural diversity, Kedron records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Kedron's population showed above-average cultural diversity, with 21.2% born overseas and 13.2% speaking a language other than English at home.
-Christianity was the dominant religion in Kedron as of July 2021, accounting for 51.2% of its population.
-However, Judaism was notably overrepresented compared to Greater Brisbane, with 0.1% of Kedron's population identifying with this faith.
+Christianity was the predominant religion in Kedron, comprising 51.2% of its population.
+Notably, Judaism had an overrepresentation in Kedron at 0.1%, compared to the Greater Brisbane average of 0.1%.

 Frequently Asked Questions - Diversity